 The indexing of your content by Google crawlers depends on user demand and the quality of your content.
 Previously, Google used to index pages predominantly based on the desktop version.
-However, due to the huge spike in users using mobile devices for their Google searches in the current day and age, Google primarily crawls mobile versions of pages first which gave rise to the Google’s Mobile-First Indexing rule.
+However, due to the huge spike in users using mobile devices for their Google searches in the current day and age, Google primarily crawls mobile versions of pages first which gave rise to Google’s Mobile-First Indexing rule.

 Google’s Mobile-first indexing was set as the default for all new websites on July 1, 2019.
 For existing websites, the owners were informed via the Search Console of the date their site was switched to Google’s mobile-first indexing.

 The following are some tips to rank high in mobile-first indexing.